 As a result, the heat and noise pollution from the outside could readily pass through the sliding window.
 If that is the case, you can add or totally replaced the old windows with the new ones.

-Of course, this requires a little high budget.
+Of course, this requires a little higher budget.
 But this is the ultimate solution to the perennial problem.
-Not to mention that this last resort is also the quickest of all.

 I hope that I have given value here.
-It is my hope that I somehow share some of the helpful tips on how to make sliding windows soundproof in a few ways.
+It is my hope that I’ve been able to share some of the more helpful tips on how to make sliding windows soundproof in a few ways.

-Although I recommend using any of the tips I shared above, I strongly encourage you to explore other possibilities.
+Although I recommend using any of the tips I shared above, I strongly encourage you to explore other possibilities as well.

 If you couldn’t find the strategy you want to implement to your project, then read more tips.
-You can find additional information on this matter from my Soundproofing Guide.
+You can find additional information on this in my Soundproofing Guide.

 Can you soundproof sliding windows?
 The answer is yes.
 In fact, you can do it yourself or buy one.
 Soundproof windows have one thing in common – they have a lesser number of shutters.
 Effective soundproof windows are installed in marble frames for optimal sound reduction effect.